 Quite the contrary; it is an incredibly selfish one.

 It is important to like and accept the person that you are, to be proud of your achievements and aware of your limitations.

 The alternative is to behave in ways that make you feel embarrassed or ashamed, which is like living life as though you are being forced to watch a showreel of painful lowlights on loop, with new bits added constantly.
 The text you sent in anger and cannot take back, the look on the face of someone you care about when you let them down.
 Zoom in, look at this bit where you really messed things up.

 To like yourself – to live with integrity and stand by your actions – is about having self-worth and, crucially, respect.
 Not only for yourself but for the people you have relationships with.
 And that is very different from embarking upon a quest to love yourself at the expense of everything and everyone you encounter.

-As the world becomes a harder place to exist for the majority of people due to spiralling living costs, the pervasive but obscure requirement that independent women must "love themselves" before they can be loved feels more and more problematic.
+As Britain becomes a harder place to exist for the majority of people due to spiralling living costs, the pervasive but obscure requirement that independent women must "love themselves" before they can be loved feels more and more problematic.